-Meet Dr. Otto Weiglein, a plastic surgeon practicing in Burlington – near London and Hamilton, Ontario.
-In this biographical interview, Dr. Weiglein talks about his history as a physician, his upbringing in Edmonton and the utter joy he takes in his surgical craft.
+Meet Dr. Otto Weiglein, a plastic surgeon practicing in Burlington – near Oakville, Brantford, and Hamilton, Ontario.
+In this biographical interview, Dr. Weiglein talks about his history as a physician, his upbringing in Edmonton, and the utter joy he takes in his surgical craft.

 Dr. Weiglein specializes in cosmetic plastic surgery, and he’s outspoken in his dedication to making sure you will look your best.
 Request a consultation or call Dr. Weiglein at (905) 634-5573 to schedule your appointment, and you will receive the straight scoop from Weiglein himself about the procedure you’re interested in.

 Dr. Weiglein enjoys performing procedures that give his patients greater confidence, such as:

 I grew up in Edmonton, Alberta.
 My family had emigrated from Munich, Germany before I started school, so all of my primary and secondary education took place in Canada.
 I completed an undergraduate bachelor of science degree at the University of Alberta in 1972 and then went to medical school at the University of Calgary.

 Q: What made you decide on medical school?

 I had always wanted to be a doctor because it seemed to me that they did important and useful things.
 So I was fortunate to have a defined goal from an early age.
 I also unknowingly did all the “pre-med” things such as winning a couple of science fairs, collecting bugs and rocks, and so on.